 Salman Ahmed Shaikh

 Ehsan Masood in his book ‘Science and Islam: A History’ writes that Muslim contribution to science is largely forgotten or at least neglected, except by a few diligent specialists1.
 Science is universal and is not just a Western enterprise.
 If we are to ignore all science produced by religious people, then we would have hardly anything completely unique and new to say.
 Muslim scientists pioneered many works in science, followed by people of contemporary times who were also not averse to religion.
-Nobel Laureate and seminal contributor in Quantum Physics, Max Planck once stated “It was not by accident that the greatest thinkers of all ages were deeply religious souls.”

-Quite a significant number of Nobel Prize winning scientists in the last century alone believed in religion and God and have also done pioneer work in modern branches of science.
-Despite the spread of misinformation about religion, a survey conducted by the Pew Research Center in 2009 found that just over half of scientists (51%) believe in some form of deity or higher power.
+Quite a significant number of Nobel Prize-winning scientists in the last century alone believed in religion and God and have also done pioneer work in modern branches of science.
+Despite the spread of misinformation about religion, a survey conducted by the Pew Research Centre in 2009 found that just over half of the scientists (51%) believe in some form of deity or higher power2.

 As a matter of fact, Islam does not negate critical inquiry.
 Muslim scholars who understand this viewpoint are supportive of stem cell research, genetic engineering and robotics within ethical bounds.
-Even traditional Muslim scholarship in early-twentieth century was not sceptical of evolution as a scientific explanation, which can be seen in the writings of Syed Qutb[ii] and Maulana Syed Abul-Ala Maududi4.
+Even traditional Muslim scholarship in early-twentieth century was not skeptical of evolution as a scientific explanation, which can be seen in the writings of Syed Qutb3 and Maulana Syed Abul-Ala Maududi4.
 Several Muslim scientists conduct research in evolutionary biology and also teach it including Mohammed Alassiri of King Saud bin Abdulaziz University for Health Sciences, Riyadh, Saudi Arabia; Ehab Abouheif, Canada Research Chair at McGill University; Fatimah Jackson, Professor of Biological Anthropology at the University of North Carolina and Rana Dajani, Associate Professor at Hashemite University, Jordan.

 Muslims took the Greek works, updated them and translated them for wider use in both the East and the West.
 In 763, The House of Wisdom was founded in Baghdad.
-For every translated book, the state used to pay quantity of gold equal to the weight of the book so as to provide state patronage and incentives.
-Two Muslim women, Fatima and Miriam al-Firhi, created the world’s oldest university was founded by Fatima Al-Fihri.
+For every translated book, the state used to pay a quantity of gold equal to the weight of the book so as to provide state patronage and incentives.
+Two Muslim women, Fatima and Miriam al-Firhi, created the world’s first university, Al- Qarawiyyin in Fez, Morocco, in 859 AD.
 The Al-Azhar mosque library contained 200,000 volumes.
 In addition to that, there were hundreds of such libraries spread in the Muslim world.
-The first medical centre was the Ahmad ibn Tulun Hospital, founded in 872 in Cairo.
+The first medical center was the Ahmad ibn Tulun Hospital, founded in 872 in Cairo.
 This hospital provided free medical assistance to anyone who needed it without any religious, ethnic or other differences.

 In those times, Muslims as well as people from around the globe with diverse religious backgrounds could carry out research under the patronage of Muslim civilization.
 Donald Campbell writes:

-“In Europe, the unsettled conditions led to the discouragement of scholarship, while the Caliphs of Baghdad, on the other hand, afforded protection and encouragement to the scholars of all religions.”[v]
+“In Europe, the unsettled conditions led to the discouragement of scholarship, while the Caliphs of Baghdad, on the other hand, afforded protection and encouragement to the scholars of all religions.6”

 Francis Ghiles in his essay writes: “At its peak about one thousand years ago, the Muslim world made a remarkable contribution to science, notably mathematics and medicine.
-Baghdad in its heydey and southern Spain built universities to which thousands flocked.
-Rulers surrounded themselves with scientists and artists.”[vi]
+Baghdad in its heyday and southern Spain built universities to which thousands flocked.
+Rulers surrounded themselves with scientists and artists.7”

-In astronomy, Muslim scientists did pioneer work which connects them with the modern scientific age, both in terms of the substance of their research and most importantly because of their commitment to evidence based scientific inquiry.
+In astronomy, Muslim scientists did pioneer work which connects them with the modern scientific age, both in terms of the substance of their research and most importantly because of their commitment to evidence-based scientific inquiry.
 Omar Khayyam and also Al Battani determined the length of the solar year with only a minute error and they did not even have the modern equipment to work with.
-These scientists used an astrolabe, which was built by the Muslim mathematician, Ibrahim Al-Fazari.
+These scientists used an astrolabe, a sophisticated version of which was built by the Muslim mathematician, Ibrahim Al-Fazari.

 UNESCO declared 2015 as the International Year of Light to celebrate amongst others Ibn Al-Haytham’s achievements in optics, mathematics and astronomy.
-He explained refraction and discussed gravity.
-He provided scores of experiments to verify his scientific work as well as performed the foundational work on building a modern camera.
-In essence, he promoted an experimental and evidence based approach to study the physical realities.
-Will Durant in his book ‘The Story of Civilization’ writes: “Muslim scholars introduced precise observation, controlled experiment and careful records.”[vii]
+He provided scores of experiments to verify his scientific work as well as performed the foundational work in building a modern camera.
+In essence, he promoted an experimental and evidence-based approach to study the physical realities.
+Will Durant in his book ‘The Story of Civilization’ writes: “Muslim scholars introduced precise observation, controlled experiment and careful records.10”

 In describing the right attitude to science, Ibn Al-Haytham wrote:

-In biology and medicine, there were several noteworthy contributions by Muslims.
+In biology and medicine, there were several noteworthy contributions by Arabs.
 Al-Razi wrote the first book on smallpox, called, ‘Al-Judri wa al-Hasba’.
 Ibn-e-Sina’s Canon of Medicine was used as a standard medical text in even as late as the 17th century in Europe.
 Al-Zahravi was one of the pioneer surgeons and he developed various surgical instruments and methods, which were state of the art at that time and some are still used today.
-He is also reported to have performed the first caesarean operation.
+He is also reported to have performed the first cesarean operation.
 Ibn al- Nafis described the pulmonary circulation of the blood quite a few centuries before William Harvey.

 In chemistry, Muslim scientists carried out perfume distillation, glass making, minting of coins and grouping chemicals based on chemical characteristics, which later on led to the modern periodic tables.
-In 780, Jabir ibn Hayyan, a Muslim chemist who is considered by many to be the father of chemistry, introduced the experimental scientific method for chemistry, as well as laboratory apparatus such as the alembic, still and retort, and chemical processes such as pure distillation, liquefaction, crystallisation, and filtration.
+In 780, Jabir ibn Hayyan, a Muslim chemist who is considered by many to be the father of chemistry, introduced the experimental scientific method for chemistry, as well as laboratory apparatus such as the alembic, still and retort, and chemical processes such as sublimation, distillation, liquefaction, crystallisation, and filtration.
 Ibn Hayyan also identified many substances including sulphuric and nitric acids.
 Al-Jazari developed mechanical devices like watermills and water wheels to ease water management.

 Even in social sciences, Muslims were modern and advanced compared to their age.
-The birth of capitalism as per Max Weber in “The Protestant Ethic and the Spirit of Capitalism” began in Western Europe and spread to North America[ix].
-Benedict Koehler in his recent book “Early Islam and the Birth of Capitalism” argues that it is Islam that provided the organizational and ideological elements that combined and gave rise to some positive features of Capitalism.[x]
+The birth of capitalism as per Max Weber in “The Protestant Ethic and the Spirit of Capitalism” began in Western Europe and spread to North America14.
+Benedict Koehler in his recent book “Early Islam and the Birth of Capitalism” argues that it is Muslim civilization that provided the organizational and ideological elements that combined and gave rise to some positive features of Capitalism15.

 The right to private property for men as well as women has also been duly recognized in Islamic law since fourteen centuries ago.
 Islamic institutions and business practices were later on adopted in Venice and Genoa.
 There were other Islamic institutions assimilated in Europe like Charities, Waqf and institutions of higher learning, like the Madrasah.
 The author argues that these higher learning institutions were models for the oldest colleges of Oxford and Cambridge.

-Among the Muslim contributions to social sciences, Imam Ghazali and Ibn-e-Khuldun discussed the concept of the labor theory of value and division of labor in economics several centuries earlier than Adam Smith.
+Among the Muslim contributions to social sciences, Imam Ghazali and Ibn-e-Khuldun discussed the concept of the labour theory of value and division of labour in economics several centuries earlier than Adam Smith and David Ricardo.
 The famous Laffer curve in economics was first discovered by Ibn-e-Khuldun.

-In ancient history, people had regarded rivers, springs, and the sea as gods and worthy of worship.
+In ancient history, people regarded rivers, springs, and the sea as gods and worthy of worship.
 They held them to be objects of reverence rather than of conquest.
-Imbued with the philosophy of Monotheism, Muslims saw these phenomena of nature as God’s creations.
-Belief in Monotheism freed inquiry and made it possible to use matter rather than regarding different forms of matter as objects of worship.
+Imbued with the philosophy of monotheism, Muslims saw these phenomena of nature as God’s creations.
+Belief in monotheism freed inquiry and made it possible to use material things in beneficial ways rather than regard them as objects of worship.